3ffy/getSize/README.md

 - You can detach the jQuery [resize] event (ressources will be consumed by the plugin, but you won't receive notifications).
 - This method is "naive", all modifications will be thrown without throttle pattern (but you can use your own one in addition of course).

 > PS: Be aware that if your element is in display:block your height will change but never your width (= 100% of the parent), no matter if you resize the "visible" content (ex: one if it's children).
-It's tottaly logical but it's a commun mistake.
+It's totally logical but it's a commun mistake.

 Usage
 -------